• LA

 Your therapist should not judge you if you cry during a session.
 Crying is a natural and common response to emotional experiences, and therapists are trained to create a safe and supportive environment for clients to express their feelings.

 Some clients cry frequently, while others may not cry at all, and both responses are valid.
-It's essential for therapists to acknowledge and validate their clients' emotions, whether they involve tears or not.
+It's essential for therapists, including a therapist in Louisiana, to acknowledge and validate their clients' emotions, whether they involve tears or not.
 Additionally, therapists should be aware of the challenges that may arise in detecting tears during virtual sessions.
 They should make efforts to ensure clients feel comfortable expressing themselves regardless of the session format.
 Overall, your therapist's priority should be to support you without judgment and to create a space where you feel accepted and understood.

 Sarah has been struggling with anxiety and depression for several months, and she decides to seek help from a therapist.
 After researching therapists in her area, she schedules a virtual session with Dr. Patel, a licensed counselor who specializes in anxiety and mood disorders.